killercup/trpl-ebook/book/closures.md

 assert_eq!(4, plus_two(2));
 ```

-You’ll notice a few things about closures that are a bit different than regular
+You’ll notice a few things about closures that are a bit different from regular
 functions defined with `fn`.
-The first of which is that we did not need to
+The first is that we did not need to
 annotate the types of arguments the closure takes or the values it returns.
 We
 can: